zackgithuboriginal/trestore-milestone-project-4/README.md

 ### Design

-#### Design Overview
+#### Design Overview n b

-There were two driving principles behind the design of this website and these were firstly to create an environment in which there is a clear hierarchy of importance with user’s content and posts being foremost and secondly to create an easily understandable and intuitive navigation and interaction interface.
+The main principles and ideas behind the design of this website were number 1 to strongly express the website's driving ideal of replanting native woodlands and enabling customers to grow their own native trees and number 2 to provide a clear and well laid out hierarchy of interactions and informain.

 #### Colour Scheme
 ![Image of responsive page mockups]()
 #### Primary Colours

 In the creation of the branding and design for the website I decided to draw on nature and the trees that the store would be selling for the colour scheme of the website.
-The primary brand colour for the website is #336857 a deep green colour reminiscent #F2F8F7 #1A342C
+The primary brand colour for the website is #336857 a deep green colour chosen to evoke a sense of the relationship between the company and nature and the trees and woodlands that it supports through it's sales and sponsorship packages.
+The other two primary colours in Trestore's scheme are #F2F8F7 and #1A342C the first, #F2F8F7 is a light white colour with a slight green tone, the second #1A342C is a very dark shade of green.
+The two colours are used opposed to each other.
+Primarily as the background colour of the page and in the case of #F2F8F7 as the backgroudnd color of containers for infromation and forms in order to provide as clear and legible an environment for interacting with information as quickly as possible

 #### Typography

 #### Imagery

+Imagery is used in a few places throughout the website.

 ### Wireframes